DevExpress/devextreme-documentation/concepts/55 Vue Components/50 DevExtreme Application Template/10 Layouts.md

 - **Inner Toolbar**
 ![DevExtreme Vue Template - Inner toolbar](/images/dx-application-templates/vue-app-template-inner-toolbar.png)

+To switch to another layout, open the `src\router.js` file and change the import path from `./layouts/side-nav-outer-toolbar` to `./layouts/side-nav-inner-toolbar`:

+    <!-- tab: router.js -->
+    import defaultLayout from './layouts/side-nav-inner-toolbar';

 To generate a new application with an inner toolbar, set the `--layout` flag to `side-nav-inner-toolbar`:

     npx devextreme-cli new vue-app app-name --layout=side-nav-inner-toolbar

-To switch to another layout after the application is created, open the `src\router.js` file and change the import path from `./layouts/side-nav-outer-toolbar` to `./layouts/side-nav-inner-toolbar`:

-    <!-- tab: router.js -->
-    import defaultLayout from './layouts/side-nav-inner-toolbar';